 The Cooperative works closely with Support Associations.
-Support Associations are members of the Cooperative and raise people's awareness in their regions about the importance of development and socially responsible investments.
+Support Associations are Members of the Cooperative and raise people's awareness in their regions about the importance of development and socially responsible investments.
 They focus on raising awareness of the Cooperative's work as well as wider education on development-related topics.
-Some of the Support Associations also raise capital exclusively for the Cooperative.
+Some of the Support Associations also raise capital exclusively for the Cooperative, providing for the possibility to participate indirectly (and locally) in the Cooperative.
 The way in which Support Associations offer the opportunity to (indirect) invest in the Cooperative differs for each country and depends on, among other things, the local regulatory environment.
 Support Associations are not part of the Cooperative group, however they carry "Oikocredit" as part of their names.
 Typically they employ a small number of staff and rely on the engagement of volunteers.